Data forensics

 Security measures have always been needed to protect the integrity of computer based testing, exams and assessments.
 Especially when they are used for high stakes purposes, such as education and credentialing.
 In these applications, test security is needed to guard against misconduct – whether testing takes place in-person or online.
 Data forensics provides an additional method to monitor and evaluate test taker behavior to help guard against various types of test fraud.

 With flexible computer-based testing, and more recently online and remote testing, technology gives us a greater variety of ways to protect test security.
-One element of this enhanced security stems from the data that arises from computer-based exams, which presents an enormous opportunity for forensic analyses.
+One element of this enhanced security stems from the data that arises from computer forensics, which presents an enormous opportunity for digital forensic investigation.

 How is test data used for data forensics in online testing?